If you love a good waterfall hike, then put the Ribbon Falls hike in Kananaskis…

 A big birthday was the impetus for planning the trip to the Zanskar region.
 The images from the film came to mind and so I began the search for a tour company that offered a trek.
 There are lots of companies that offer the Markha Valley trek but I wanted something longer, especially if we were going to be traveling that far.

 After a lot of research my husband and I ended up choosing World Expeditions, largely because they run the most comprehensive tour in the area.
-We ended up on a trip that involved trekking for 18 days, at altitudes up to 5,100 metres (16,732 feet).
+We ended up on a trip that involved trekking for 18 days, at altitudes up to 5,100 m (16,732 feet).

 The landscape that we trekked through from the turnoff on the main highway near the Lamayuru Monastery several hours west of Leh to the finale, a campsite at the end of Markha Valley was nothing short of spectacular, even otherworldly at times.